galaxyproject/training-material/topics/proteomics/tutorials/maxquant-label-free/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 271 protein (groups) were found in total.
 > > 2.
-Depending on the tool version 2387 or 2388 peptides were found in total.
+2387 peptides were found in total.
 > > 3.
 Sample1: 237, Sample2: 123 (**filter data on any column** {% icon tool %} on the `protein groups` file *"with following condition"* `c32!=0` or `c33!=0` and *"Number of header lines" `1`)
 > >
 > {: .solution}